 Insurance coverage for acupuncture is on the rise, so it's good to check your policy every year.
-I participate with some Blue Cross Blue Shield, Cigna and United Healthcare plans, and can provide you with a SuperBill if you have out-of-network coverage.
-Note that some plans will only cover acupuncture for specific conditions.
+We can provide you with a bill that you may submit for possible reimbursement if you have out-of-network coverage, and sometimes we can file for you as a courtesy.

 If you're a Veteran, you can request a referral to my office through the VA Choice program.

-Payment is due at the time of service unless insurance coverage has been verified.
+Payment is due at the time of service.
 Cash, check, credit cards, HSA and Flex Spending Account cards are accepted.

 Acupuncture Law in PA